Table of Contents

 Performance

-I currently have 3 Varnish servers configured on AWS EC2 instances with an elastic load balancer in place so each server gets an equal share of the traffic.
+I currently have 3 Varnish servers configured on AWS EC2 instances with an elastic load balancer DigitalOcean with a network load balancer in place so each server gets an equal share of the traffic.
 I ran stress tests against the infrastructure and was very happy with the results; I couldn't get an exact measurement since my own computer was the bottleneck in the tests.

 Reliability